PudisSupwarangkul/Python-weather-information-using-OpenWeatherMap-API-and-custom-messageboxes/README.md

 ***Note: All of the pictures above are in Windows 10.***

 # Update
-- Added API Key messagebox to let you input your API Key dynamically without entering it into the code.
+- Added an API Key messagebox to let you input your API Key dynamically without entering it into the code.